Social media has transformed how the world connects. Check out our social media stocks list to learn about the top companies in the space.

-It goes without saying that the most visited site in the world is Google, whose parent company is Alphabet.
-This makes sense as many people have the search engine as their homepage on their computers, guaranteeing a certain amount of hits each day.
-In terms of social media, their Google+ social network is a Facebook rival that never really took off.
+It goes without saying that the most-visited site in the world is Google, whose parent company is Alphabet.
+That makes sense as many people have the search engine as their homepage, guaranteeing a certain amount of hits each day.
+In terms of social media, the Google+ social network is a Facebook rival that never really took off.

-Mentioned above, it’s no surprise that Facebook dominates social media investing.
-According to Alexa’s list, Facebook is the third most visited site in the world.
-Based out of Menlo Park, California, Facebook’s mission statement emphasizes the company’s focus on sharing between friends as a means of connecting the world.
-Facebook has 15,724 employees.
-According to a June press release, nearly 2 billion people connect through Facebook on a monthly basis.
+It’s no surprise that Facebook is on this social media stocks list.
+Based in Menlo Park, California, Facebook’s mission statement emphasizes its focus on sharing between friends as a means of connecting the world.
+Facebook has 15,724 employees, and according to Statistica, 1.34 billion people connect via Facebook on a monthly basis.